openstream-fm/openstream/README.md

 You can choose to run your own openstream server on-premise or to create a broadcaster account at [Openstream Studio](https://studio.openstream.fm)

-You can also acess the API documentation at [Openstream API Documentation](https://api.openstream.fm/docs).
+You can also access the API documentation at [Openstream API Documentation](https://api.openstream.fm/docs).
 If you are running Openstream on-premise just change the `baseUrl` of the API server.

 ## Scalable